dell/csi-baremetal/docs/proposals/disk-affinity.md

   * Filter stage.
 Watches for the list of ACs and filter out those nodes which don't have resources to satisfy PVCs.
   * Score stage.
 Assign scores for different nodes - node with less capacity consumed must have the highest score to provide balance across the nodes.
   * Reserve stage.
 Tries to reserve specific ACs in the cache.
 If they busy - fail operation and return to the Filter stage. \
-  Disk affinity feature will work at Reserve stage.
-The difference with scheduler extender approach will consist in that, there will be only p3 described above (no need in p2).
+  Disk affinity feature will work at Filter and Reserve stage.
+The difference with scheduler extender approach will consist in that, there will be only p3 described above (no need in p2). \
+  Also, as there will be no AvailableCapacityReservation CRD, we will need to mark each PVC with annotation with reserved AC to it.
+  So at controller side we will know which AC to use while creating the volume.